 At Hong Kong’s Dialogue in the Dark you have the opportunity to take a culinary journey where blind waiters serve a meal in complete darkness.
-A perfect way to challenge your taste buds!
+This unique attraction is the perfect way to challenge your taste buds!

 As previously mentioned, Hong Kong has some killer food concepts, and the same goes for drinks.
 Quinary is a swanky place for pre-dinner cocktails where they concoct creative beverages like an Earl Grey Caviar Martini.
 I had their refreshing Oolong Tea Collins.

-You have not fully experienced the “Things to do in Hong Kong” list unless you have walked up a set of some of the steepest stairs you have ever seen.
-It is a hilly city.
-Though there are many inclines around, Ladder Street from Queen’s Road Central to Cain Road is amongst the most impressive…and painful.
+You have not fully experienced the things to do in Hong Kong list unless you have walked up a set of some of the steepest stairs you have ever seen.
+It is a hilly city!
+Though there are many inclines around, Ladder Street from Queen’s Road Central to Cain Road is amongst the most impressive…slightly and painful.

 Tai Chi is a gentle form of martial arts known to be a big part of Chines culture.
-Three mornings a week you can take a free introductory Tai Chi Class to get acquainted with this craft.
+All over Hong Kong you can take a Tai Chi class to get acquainted with this craft.
+Check here for classes.

 photo credit | Hong Kong Tourism